edgeworx/docs/content/en/docs/apps/port-broker.md

 If `proxy` is specified and set to `true`, this will open a tunnel that will forward all traffic incoming onto the port exposed by the container.

+If your outbound data using Port Broker requires a specific  protocol, add `scheme` followed by the desired protocol.

 Deploying such a configuration would result in a port being opened on the Controller host, and all incoming tcp traffic would be tunneled to `agent-1`, port 5000.